Netherlands Field School: Culture, Identity, and Migration

-- Tuition and fees at the University of Guelph for 1.0 credits
+- Tuition at the University of Guelph for 1.0 credits

-- The Netheralnds Field School fee: approximately $1900 (includes 15 nights accommodations in hostels plus field trips in Amsterdam and the Hague.
+- The Netheralnds Field School fee: approximately $2800 (includes accommodations in hostels, field trips in Amsterdam and the Hague, and in-country travel).
 Amount is subject to change based on fluctuating exchange rate.

 - Mandatory travel health and emergency insurance through the company Guard Me ($1.65 / day)

-- Personal expenses (food, additional personal excursions, etc)
+- Personal expenses (souvenirs, additional personal excursions, etc)

-Students applying for the program must have completed a total of 7.5 undergraduate credits by the time the program begins in May 2019 (or permission from the instructor), and must have a 70% cumulative average.
-(Students with a 67 - 69% cumulative average may be considered if there are extenuating circumstances that affected their marks which are described on their application.)
+Students applying for the program must have completed a total of 7.5 undergraduate credits by the time the program begins in May 2024 (or permission from the instructor), and must have a 68% cumulative average.

 Apply to the Netherlands Field School